hrishinyk/Operating-System-Tutorial/README.md

 # Operating-System-Tutorial
-This repository has code for implementaion of Shortest Job First Scheduling Algorithm and Least Recently Used Page Replacement Algorithm in C++
+This repository has the implementaion of Shortest Job First Scheduling Algorithm and Least Recently Used Page Replacement Algorithm in C++